KHUZEMAH/SRP-MFaisal/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 &#128312; <a href="https://wordpress.org/plugins/product-import-export-for-woo/">WooCommerce Product Import Export Plugin</a>: Easily import and export products to/from your WooCommerce store using a CSV file.
 &#128312; <a href="https://wordpress.org/plugins/order-import-export-for-woocommerce/">Order/Coupon Import-Export for WooCommerce</a>: Import and export orders and/or coupons from your WooCommerce store using CSV with the plugin.
-&#128312; <a href="https://wordpress.org/plugins/comments-import-export-woocommerce/">WordPress Comment Import Export</a>: Easily import and export comments from one WordPress site to another.
 &#128312; <a href="https://wordpress.org/plugins/wp-migration-duplicator/">WordPress Backup & Migration</a>: Quickly migrate and backup entire WordPress site or selected files from one location to another.
 Backup to FTP, Google drive, Amazon S3, or local storage and easily restore them back.
 &#128312; <a href="https://wordpress.org/plugins/webtoffee-product-feed/">WebToffee WooCommerce Product Feed & Sync Manager</a>: Generate WooCommerce product feed for Google and Facebook shops and sync WooCommerce products with Facebook catalog.